holoviz/panel/doc/tutorials/beginner/serve.md

 # Serve Apps

-In this section you will learn the basics of serving Panel apps:
+In this section you will learn to serve basic Panel apps:

 - serve your Python script, Notebook or Markdown file with the commands `panel serve app.py`, `panel serve app.ipynb` or `panel serve app.md` respectively.
 - serve with *auto reload* by adding the flag `--autoreload`.